Aztec Calendar > How it works

 Even more, each trecena (consecutive set of days numbered from '1' to '13') has a god that rules over those days.
 The twenty trecenas and their associated gods or elemental forces are:

-The 365-day year or xihuitl consists of 18 months (meztli) of 20 days plus five extra (unlucky) days.
-The last day of the last month of the year gives its (tonalpohualli-) name to the xihuitl.
+The 365-day year or xihuitl consists of 18 months (meztli) of 20 days (also called veintenas) plus five extra (unlucky) days.
+According to Caso, the last day of the last veintena of the year gives its (tonalpohualli-) name to the xihuitl.
 This name is the "Xihuitl" information that is displayed by the calendar.
 A simple calculation learns that only four daysigns can "bear" (i.e. give their name to) the year.
 These are Calli, Tochtli, Acatl and Tecpatl for the Aztec calendar.
 A similar calculation tells us that the number of the xihuitl is raised every year.
 So year 1-Calli is followed by 2-Tochtli, etcetera.
 This means that every 52 years (4 times 13) the name of the year will be the same.
 A combination of 52 years is called a calendar round or xiuhmolpilli (bundle).

 This website contains copyrighted material licensed under a Creative Commons License.
 See the Credits page.